- Academic English Studies (ESL)

 Please email firstname.lastname@example.org if you have questions.

-Students in the “Identity and Transcendence” POD will have the benefit of working with four professors, as individual sections will come together from time to time throughout the semester.
+Students in the “Reality and Identity” POD will have the benefit of working with two professors, as individual sections will come together from time to time throughout the semester.

-Remainder of sections are listed alphabetically by last name of instructor.
+Remaining sections listed alphabetically by last name of instructor.

 Ph.D., Literature, Feminist & Queer Studies